 \section{Conclusion}

 This paper has introduced \model, a novel framework for automated workflow optimization.
 We have comprehensively formulated the automated workflow optimization problem, establishing a foundational structure for future research. \model has leveraged Monte Carlo Tree Search and code-represented workflows to navigate the vast search space of possible workflows efficiently.
 Our experiments across six benchmarks demonstrate the effectiveness of \model, which has outperformed manually designed methods and existing automated optimization approaches.
 Ablation studies have shown that \model can autonomously discover effective structures, even without predefined operators.
-Importantly, \model has enabled weaker models to outperform stronger ones on the Pareto front of cost-effectiveness, potentially revolutionizing the adoption of agentic workflows across various domains.
+Importantly, \model has enabled weaker models to outperform stronger ones on the Pareto front of cost-effectiveness.
+We further discuss the potential applications of \model across diverse domains in Appendix \ref{appendix:discussion}, potentially revolutionizing the adoption of agentic workflows across various domains.
 These results have highlighted \model's potential for enhancing LLMs' problem-solving capabilities while optimizing computational costs.